effectivex/typeless/README.md

     state.lastPongAt = date;
   });

-// Create a stateless component with hook
+// Create a stateless component with hooks
 // NOTE: there are no type annotations, and the below code is 100% type safe! export function App() {
   // load epic and reducer to the store